GGROUP14/Final_year_project/README.md

 Objectives:

-To build an AI-powered anti-bunking system for educational institutions.
+To develop an AI-powered attendance and surveillance system for schools and colleges.

-To implement real-time face recognition using:
+To allow faculty to mark attendance manually through an easy-to-use GUI.

-  Convolutional Neural Networks (CNNs),
+To detect students marked absent but found outside the classroom using face recognition.

-  OpenCV,
+To raise real-time alerts for students outside without permission.

-  Deep learning algorithms.
+To integrate class period timings and automatically handle breaks and schedule changes.

-To automate attendance recording as students enter classrooms.
+To ensure each student is only alerted once per class period.

-To integrate real-time video surveillance for continuous classroom monitoring.
+To allow teachers to give permission for students to be outside when needed.